I am a Partner and head of the Disputed Wills and Trusts Team.

 I also advise on Court of Protection proceedings, including Statutory Will applications and making and contesting Deputyship applications.

-I am a qualified Society of Trust and Estate Practitioners (STEP) Associate, a committee member of CONTRA, who are a network for Contentious Trusts Solicitors and a member of Solicitors for the Elderly (SFE).
-I have completed the Association of Contentious Trusts and Probate Specialists course (ACTAPS).
+I am a full member of ACTAPS, a qualified Society of Trust and Estate Practitioners (STEP) Associate, a committee member of ConTrA, who are a network for Contentious Trusts Solicitors and a member of Solicitors for the Elderly (SFE).

 I like to spend my free time taking long walks, relaxing at home, cooking and catching up with my family and friends.